-President: Stefano ZANCAN - BAULI S.p.A., Secretary: Luca RAGAGLINI
+President: PAOLO GENTILINI - BISCOTTI P. GENTILINI S.R.L., Secretary: Luca RAGAGLINI

 Thanks to their carbohydrate content and nutritional value, baked products are ideal foods for breakfast, tea-time and an energy-boosting snack when doing sports, studying or working.
 The history of bread starts with primitive humans, who cooked a mixture of water and flour – obtained from the rudimentary grinding of cereals – on hot stones.
 It wasn’t long before cakes and biscuits were invented: the primary ingredients don’t change – flour, yeast, water – but according to the recipe, they are enriched with eggs, butter, sugar, jam, chocolate, hazelnuts, raisins, candied fruit, to name but a few.

 Over time, each region and city has enriched the range of Italian baked goods with their own traditional recipes.
 The confectionery industry has reproduced these recipes, delivering products that offer all the guarantees of quality, hygiene and control to today’s consumer.

 The vast production perimeter of bakery products reached in 2022 the production quota of 1,319,329 tons, with a settling of -0.3% on the previous year.
 In value, the share reached € 6,809.1 million, with a +7.9%..